0x00-A/ircserv/NOTES.md

 contained in the structure.
 Newer implementations that support variable-length socket address structures also contain a length field at the beginning, which contains the length of the entire structure.

-+ The client does not have to call [[bind]] (which we will describe in the next section) before calling connect: the kernel will choose both an ephemeral port and the source IP address if necessary.
++ The client does not have to call [[bind]] before calling connect: the kernel will choose both an ephemeral port and the source
+IP address if necessary.
 -> Client Connection Process:
 	+ When a client application establishes a connection to a server using the connect system call, it does not necessarily need to call bind explicitly before that.